badjano/Favourites/README.md

 - **Remove Category**: Select a category and click the [-] button (removes category and all its items)
 - **Open Item**: Double-click on any item to open it
 - **Expand/Collapse**: Double-click on a category to expand or collapse it
-- **Ping Item**: Right-click on an item to ping it in the Project or Hierarchy panel
+- **Locate Item**: Right-click on an item to locate it in the Project or Hierarchy panel
 - **Drag to Inspector**: Drag items from Favourites to component properties in the Inspector
 - **Search**: Use the search field to filter items by name